-To effectively assign weight to a positive point of NNC, we add a gadget to the point set, and place all negative points of the gadget at distance $\lceil w^{1/D} \rceil$ from this point.
-If the point is not included in the NNC solution, then the cost of the gadget is only 2.\footnote{By scaling up all weights by a factor of $n^2$, we can ensure that the cost of all added gadgets ($2n$) is asymptotically negligible.} But if this point is included in the NNC solution, then it is the nearest neighbor of the negative gadget points, and so all the gadget points must be included in the solution, incurring a cost of $w$.
+Given an instance of NNC, we can assign weight $m^2$ or $m^4$ to a positive point $p$ by creating a gadget $G(m^2)$ or $G(m^4)$ for this point.
+All points of the gadget are at distance $10$ from $p$.
+If $p$ is not included in the NNC solution, then the cost of the gadget is only 2.
+(Note that the distance from the gadget points to all other points in the NNC instance is at least $10+g > 10 +\frac{g'}{2}$.)
+But if $p$ is included in the NNC solution, then it is the nearest neighbor of the negative gadget points, and so all the gadget points must be included in the solution, incurring a cost of $m^2$ or $m^4$.
 A similar argument allows us to assign weight to negative points of NNC.
-The scaled margin of the NNC instance is of size $\Omega(\gamma/w^{1/D}) = \Omega(\gamma m^{-O(1/D)})$, which completes the proof of Theorem \ref{thm:hard}.
+The scaled margin of the NNC instance is of size $O(g') = m^{-O(1/D)}$, which completes the proof of Theorem \ref{thm:hard}.